jualeogit/androidtask/README.md

 Testing: 2 hours

 # NOTE:
-Add link web as extra information in ListView because sometimes images are not shown in DetailView using WebView (JSON parsing is correct but Intent retrieve is failed sometimes).
+Add link web as extra information in ListView because some images are not shown in DetailView using WebView (JSON parsing is correct but Intent retrieve is failed sometimes).